 Gently hammered the cross shelves into the crate.

 If you measured properly, the shelves should fit snugly into the bread crate.
-If they are loose, you will need to use some wood glue and a few finish nails to secure the grid of cubbies.
+However, if they are loose you will need to use some wood glue and a few finish nails to secure the grid of cubbies.

 Here is an easy tutorial on how to hang your new bread crate cubby .
 Once it is securely hung, you can fill it with some fun objects!